 Most of you will not be able use artificial light so put your violets next to a window.

 I know they may look better on the mantle or on the coffee table, but they won't grow well there.
 Put them there just before the friends arrive, if you absolutely have to, and put them back by the window as soon as they have gone home.
+Remember not too close if the sun is directly shining in and if a little cool at night move away a little.

 An east (or north) window is best.
 If you don't know which way is east, pick a day when you can see the sun setting.
 Whichever window you can see it out of is west.